12 Inspiring Civic Engagement Examples [Smart Initiatives]

 How to Create a Personalized Home Assessment Offer in Your Community

-Step 3.
-Create a checklist.
+Step 3: Create a checklist.
 Work with representatives from your safety office to outline a 10-point safety checklist for use during at-home visits.
 The checklist should cover such items as door and window locks, the presence of a fire extinguisher and carbon monoxide detectors, structural security, and quality of natural gas and electrical safety equipment.
+Digital forms software can streamline the inspections and automate reports and outputs based on the findings.

 3. Citizen Opinion Polls, Radnor, PA